How to choose Rake for Small Rocks & Gravel

 FAQ

-What kind of rake does use for rocks?
+What kind of rake is used for rocks?

-Used for a number of garden tasks, the bow rake is especially good for spreading mulch, weed removal, tamping soil, breaking up compacted soil clods, and removing roots and rocks from cultivated beds.
+Used for several garden tasks, the bow rake is perfect for spreading mulch, weed removal, tamping soil, breaking up compacted soil clods, and removing roots and rocks from cultivated beds.
 The bow design gives the rake efficient spring action.

 What is a rock rake good for?

-What kind of rake does use for gravel?
+What kind of rake is used for gravel?

-Most rakes will have a metal rake head made of metal and a wooden or metal handle.
-Rakes that have a head made from aluminium are a good choice as they’re very sturdy and will be resistant to corrosion.
+Most rakes will have a metal rake head and a wooden or metal handle.
+Rakes with a head made from aluminum are a good choice as they’re very sturdy and will resist corrosion.

 David West is an experienced gardener and former salesman at a garden tools and supplies store.
 He has tended his own garden plot for many years and has extensive knowledge of plant care, landscaping and garden design.